Conspiracy of One: Reception

 Conspiracy of One was released on November 14, 2000, and peaked at number 9 on the US Billboard 200 album chart.
 Five weeks after its release, the album was certified gold and platinum.
-The album was also successful in Canada, selling 25,231 copies in its first week and debuting at #4 on the Canadian Albums Chart.
+The album was also successful in Canada, selling 25,231 copies in its first week and debuting at No. 4 on the Canadian Albums Chart.
 The album was certified 2× Platinum by the CRIA in February 2007.

-Liana Jonas of AllMusic described Conspiracy of One as The Offspring's "most musically mature collection to date".
+Liana Jonas of AllMusic described Conspiracy of One as the Offspring's "most musically mature collection to date".
 Jonas praised the music as "tight arrangements, vocal interplay and refined guitar work" and claims the band injected "elements of hip hop, rap metal, and Nirvana-like grunge into a few songs".
-The album received a rating of three and a half out of five stars, while producing three singles, "Original Prankster", "Want You Bad" and "Million Miles Away", that earned The Offspring its commercial success.
-So far, the album holds a score of 60 out of 100 from Metacritic based on "mixed or average reviews".
+The album received a rating of three and a half out of five stars, while producing three singles, "Original Prankster", "Want You Bad" and "Million Miles Away", that earned the Offspring its commercial success.
+The album holds a score of 60 out of 100 from Metacritic based on "mixed or average reviews".
 The album was included at number 13 on Rock Sound's "The 51 Most Essential Pop Punk Albums of All Time" list.